pangeo-data/climpred/joss/paper.md

 temporal scales of prediction, supporting the weather, subseasonal-to-seasonal (S2S), and seasonal-to-decadal (S2D) communities.
-(2) `climpred` supports `dask` [@dask; @Rocklin:2015] and thus works across all computational scales, from personal laptops to supercomputers (HPC), and in the cloud.
-This leads to, for example, verification of a global 5° x 5° resolution climate prediction in less than one second, compared to the 8 minutes required in `MurCSS`.
+(2) `climpred` supports `dask` [@dask; @Rocklin:2015] and thus works across all computational scales, from personal laptops to supercomputers (HPC).
+This leads to verification of a global 5° x 5° resolution climate prediction in a few seconds, compared to the 8 minutes required in `MurCSS`.
+This allows for a truly interactive analysis experience.
+However, note that benchmarking is inherently biased and `MurCSS` is valuable for their rigorous replication of decadal climate prediction metrics.
 (3) `climpred` is highly modular and supports the research process from end-to-end, from loading in model output, to interactive pre-processing and analysis, to visualization.
-(4) `climpred` is part of and benefits from the wider scientific python community, `pangeo` [@Eynard:2019].
+(4) `climpred` is part of the wider scientific python community, `pangeo` [@Eynard:2019].
 A wide adoption of `climpred` could standardize prediction model evaluation and make verification reproducible [@Irving:2015].
-(5) The `climpred` documentation serves as a repository of unified analysis methods through `jupyter` notebook [@Kluyver:2016] examples and collects relevant references and literature.
+(5) The `climpred` documentation serves as a repository of unified analysis methods through `jupyter` notebook [@Kluyver:2016] examples and collects references and literature.

 <!-- 207 words -->
 # Prediction Simulation Types